weblogng/weblogng.github.io/_posts/2014-10-17-ios-performance-monitoring-at-scale.md

 * Latency is zero
 * Bandwidth is infinite

-Ilya Grigorik has a done a great job explaining [how WiFi, 3G, and 4G networks work](http://lanyrd.com/2013/velocity/sckgrc/).
+Ilya Grigorik has a done a great job explaining how WiFi, 3G, and 4G networks work in his [Mobile Performance from the Radio Up: 4G Architecture and its Implications](http://lanyrd.com/2013/velocity/sckgrc/) presentation.
 In particular, Ilya has investigated and detailed how and why mobile network latency is different from wired network latency.
 These differences are key to understanding why WiFi at a busy coffee shop can be so frustrating and may make you leap for joy when a [3G network works at all](https://www.youtube.com/watch?v=a4SbDZ9Y-I4#t=928).
+Network latency numbers quoted below are from the presentation.

 Perhaps the most important point for this discussion is the latency involved in merely connecting to the radio base station so the first packet can be sent:

-* WiFi: 5-100 ms, congestion-dependent
+* WiFi: 5 - 100 ms, congestion-dependent
 * 3-3.5G: 200 - _2500_ ms
 * 4G: < 100 ms
 * 4G LTE: < 100 ms